Marienborg Manor: Marienborg, 17691888

-On Antoine's death in 1781, his son Charles Bosc de la Calmette inherited the estate, and on his death it was sold in 1821 to the master of the royal hunt, Peter Adolph Tutein, who also bought Kostervig.
-In 1853-1855, he built a new building with a tower in the style of an Italian palace to a design by architect Vilhelm Theodor Walther;
+On Antoine's death in 1781, his son Charles Bosc de la Calmette inherited the estate.
+Upon his death in 1821, Marienborg Manor was sold to Peter Adolph Tutein.
+He also bought Kostervig.
+In 1853–1855, he constructed a new building with a tower in the style of an Italian palace to a design by architect Vilhelm Theodor Walther;

 Moltke family, 1888present

 in 1888, the estate was bought by Hemming Moltke, who in 1893 demolished the old main building from Casper Moltke's time and built instead a new building with a tower designed by architect Axel Berg.
 A fire destroyed several of the estates buildings in 1908.
 Moltke's widow Clara Moltke left the estate in 1948 to her grandson P. C. F. G. Moltke.

 Marienborg today

 Marienborg now consists of a farming and forestry estate in West Møn, specializing in pig rearing.
 Of a total of 1,392 ha, 370 ha are forest.
 The estate consists of Marienborg, Egelykke, Frøhave, Skovridergaarden and Lille Lind.
 It covers countryside which includes woods, pastures, fields and hedgerows.
 To the southeast, it reaches the Baltic coast.